rasmuswz/e-mail-service/README.md

 This is now work-in-progress.

-[GeoMail Live](https://mail.bitlab.dk) - Try logging in, if a non existing user logs in for the first time, she is created.
+[GeoMail Live](https://mail.bitlab.dk) - Try logging in, if a non existing user logs in for the first time, (s)he is created.
 Thus happy go-luck and log in with your favorit username.

 [Click here](#deploy-test-build-get)